 As a registered NDIS provider, our products and associated service plans can be funded through the NDIS.
 If you are an Occupational Therapist, Agency or a Self Managed NDIS Participant, ask us for a quote.

-By purchasing the mCareWatch, you are not only getting Australia’s first 4G SIM-enabled personal emergency smart watch, but also the peace of mind knowing your loved ones wearing the watch can contact you anytime and call for help when required.
+By purchasing the mCareWatch, you are not only getting Australia’s number one (CHOICE reviewed) 4G SIM-enabled personal emergency smart watch, but also the peace of mind knowing your loved one is wearing the watch that can contact you anytime and call for help when required.
 Our mCareWatch includes more features than mCareMate.
 Check out our comparison table below.

 mCareMate is a discreet personal alarm that can be independently worn without the need to connect to a base station or landline.
 It was developed after extensive consultation with individuals, families and organisations that support the elderly and people with disabilities, and builds on our existing suite of specialised caring technology solutions.